rodneyshupe/Cookbook/Recipes/SoupsAndStews/KoreanSimpleKimchiJjigae.rst

 Directions
 ----------

-1. Remove bone from pork chop and dice meat into bite size pieces, about 1/2 inch.
-Heat oil in a medium size pot over medium-high heat.
-Season meat with salt and pepper, then add meat and bone to the pot and spread the meat out so all is in contact with the pots surface.
-Cook, undisturbed, until meat starts to brown, about 3-4 minutes.
+1. Remove the bone from the pork chop and dice the meat into bite-size pieces, about 1/2 inch.
+Heat the vegetable and sesame oil in a medium size pot over medium-high heat.
+   Season the meat with salt and pepper, then add the meat and bone to the pot and spread the meat out so all of it is in contact with the pot's surface.
+   Cook, undisturbed, until the meat starts to brown, about 3-4 minutes.
-2. Turn meat over to brown other sides.
-At this point, add white part of green onion and cook for until most of the pink has left the meat.
+2. Turn the meat over to brown the other sides.
+Add the white part of the green onion and cook until most of the pink has left the meat.
-3. Add Kimchi along with liquid and the gochujang.
-Deglaze bottom of the pan with a few tablespoons of water before adding the rest of the water.
-   Bring to a boil and then simmer for 15-20 minutes.
+3. Add the kimchi along with its liquid and the gochujang.
+Deglaze the bottom of the pan with a few tablespoons of water before adding the rest of the water.
+Bring to a boil, then simmer for 15-20 minutes.
-4. Add green parts of the green onion to the top of the soup and serve with rice.
+4. Add the green parts of the green onion to the top of the soup and serve with rice.

 Notes
 -----